Preventive Medicine and Preventive Cardiology

 Wayne L. Peters, MD

-Assistant Clinical Professor of Medicine, University of Colorado School of Medicine; Managing Partner and Medical Director of HealthMark LLC.
+Assistant Clinical Professor of Medicine at the University of Colorado School of Medicine.

-In 1986, Dr. Peters returned to Denver, Colorado to assume his present positions as Medical Director of HealthMark LLC, a private internal medicine/preventative medicine/complementary medicine clinic, and as an Assistant Clinical Professor of Medicine at the University of Colorado School of Medicine.
+In 1986, Dr. Peters returned to Colorado to assume his present positions as Medical Director/Partner of HealthMark LLC, a private priventive medicine clinic, and as an Assistant Clinical Professor of Medicine at the University of Colorado School of Medicine.

 Our staff can assist you with all your travel arrangements.